-Drinking occasionally is usually considered normal, however, when left unchecked, it can soon result in alcohol abuse, and in case of teenagers, it can even turn fatal.
+Drinking occasionally is considered normal because it is a part of our culture for ages.
+However, uncontrollable drinking habit can lead to alcoholism, and if left unchecked, the problem can even turn out to be fatal among teens.
 The problem of alcoholism among adolescents can stem from various factors like peer pressure and portrayal of alcohol in the media, which romanticizes drinking but chooses not to portray the consequences.
-An adolescent who drinks excessively requires treatment and alcohol rehab at a certified teen alcohol rehab center so that alcoholism and its related health consequences do not become a part of adulthood
+An adolescent who drinks excessively requires treatment and rehabilitation at a certified teen alcohol rehab center so that alcoholism and its related health consequences do not become a part of his/her adulthood.

-Some of the symptoms and signs of alcohol abuse among teens are changes in behavior, personal appearance, school habits, and more.
+Alcohol abuse by teens is usually accompanied by changes in behavior, personal appearance, school habits, and more.
 Following are some of the signs and symptoms of alcohol abuse:

-Behavioral symptoms: Some of the behavioral signs and symptoms include changes in overall personality, excessive need for privacy, moodiness, irritability, nervousness, oversensitivity or resentful behavior.
+Behavioral symptoms: Changes in overall personality, excessive need for privacy, moodiness, irritability, nervousness, oversensitivity or resentful behavior.

-Physical symptoms: Some of the physical symptoms include overall poor hygiene and unexplained weight loss or weight gain.
+Physical symptoms: Overall poor hygiene and unexplained weight loss or weight gain.

-School-related troubles: Some of the school-related troubles faced by teens abusing alcohol include drop in grades, defiance toward authority, and loss of interest in schoolwork, school activities, hobbies or sports.
+School-related troubles: Drop in grades, defiance toward authority, and loss of interest in schoolwork, school activities, hobbies or sports.

-Relationship-related symptoms: Some of the relationship-related troubles faced by teens abusing alcohol include withdrawal from family members and disengagement from family activities.
+Relationship-related symptoms: Withdrawal from family members and disengagement from family activities.

-Health-related indicators: Some the health-related symptoms of alcohol abuse among teens include depression, sweatiness, unusual sleep patterns, dilated pupils or bloodshot eyes, and unexplained nosebleeds, nausea and vomiting.
+Health-related indicators: Depression, sweatiness, unusual sleep patterns, dilated pupils or bloodshot eyes, and unexplained nosebleeds, nausea, and vomiting.